 Hook Your Audience - information for reviewers

 I was warned by other authors that the book writing process would seem easy compared to the difficulty of letting people know you've written a book.
 They were right 🙂

-Authentic reviews are the lifeblood of any book promotion campaign, so thank you for your interest in writing a review of Hook Your Audience - which is also available online as an open access book until 31/10/21.
+Authentic reviews are the lifeblood of any book promotion campaign, so thank you for your interest in writing a review of Hook Your Audience.
 It means a lot to me.

 I'm keen to gather review excerpts and links from as many different informal education sectors as possible - to help potential readers decide if this book will be relevant to their role.
 I would be grateful if you could share your reviews with me through the form below.
 I also hope that reading these reviews will give me insights as to how I can improve the book in a future edition.

 If you have any questions about reviewing the book not covered below, please don't hesitate to contact me.

 If you write every word of the review with the mindset of helping potential readers decide if the book would be relevant and useful for them, you'll not go far wrong.